Jury finds Alex Jones must pay $4.1 million for Sandy Hook hoax claims | Law-Order

 He later acknowledged that the shooting took place and sought to distance himself from previous falsehoods during the trial, telling jurors it was “crazy” of him to repeatedly make the claim that the shooting was a hoax.
 He said that the shooting was “100% real.”

 In the second phase of the damages trial, both sides will present arguments on Jones’ net worth.
 A finance expert is set to testify for the parents.
-Jones is expected to return to the stand.
 Jones' company, Free Speech Systems LLC, declared bankruptcy last week.
 Jones said during a Monday broadcast that the filing will help the company stay on the air while it appeals.

 Judge Maya Guerra Gamble admonished Jones on Tuesday for not telling the truth about his bankruptcy and compliance with discovery during his testimony.
 The parents' lawyer also accused Jones of approaching the trial in bad faith, citing broadcasts where Jones said the trial was rigged against him and that the jury pool was full of people who "don't know what planet they're on."